dfhoughton/trufflehunter/README.md

     th [FLAGS] [OPTIONS] [ARGS]

 FLAGS:
     -h, --help         Prints help information
-    -l, --line-numbers    provide line numbers
+        --long-help    Long help information explaining formats and time expressions -V, --version      Prints version information
-        --long-help       long help information explaining formats and time expressions -V, --version         Prints version information
+        --verbose      Provide the precise time range and line numbers

 OPTIONS:
-    -e, --end-line <n>      the last line to search to -f, --format <rx>       the time stamp format
+    -e, --end-line <n>      The last line to search to -f, --format <rx>       The time stamp format
-    -s, --start-line <n>    the first line to search from
+    -s, --start-line <n>    The first line to search from

 ARGS:
-    <LOG>        the log file to search in
+    <LOG>        The log file to search in
-    <WHEN>...    the period of time to search for events in
+    <WHEN>...
+The period of time to search for events in
 ```

 Trufflehunter (th) is a tool for quickly extracting lines from a log file
 within a specified time range.
 Its required arguments are a log file name and